ElArkk/jax-unirep/README.md

 the weights from the paper) as well as a set of sequences, the weights get fine-tuned in such a way that test set loss in the 'next-aa prediction task' is minimized.
-There are two functions with differing levels of control available for the task.
+There are two functions with differing levels of control available.

 The [`evotune`][evotunefunc] function uses `optuna` under the hood to automatically find: